*Affiliate disclosure.

 At the same time, I was running a group of 10 women in California.
 The group stayed together for 4 years until I moved away.

 Why didn’t it dawn on me where to lay my hat?
 My skill.
 Though I tried to hone into what was a singular joy I could only see the large picture, the pot of vegetable soup!
-And, in actuality, the Salon will be made up of you and various topics that peak a woman’s fancy.
+And, in actuality, the Salon will be made up of you and various topics that pique a woman’s fancy.

-My main skill as an entrepreneur came full circle two days ago.
+My main skill as an entrepreneur came full circle.
 And what astounds me is that it was always right before my eyes.
+This is what I wrote to my honey bee workers at Honey Good in 10 seconds:

-My Complete Misson Statement
+My Complete Mission Statement

 My motto: “To empower and enlighten women to celebrate their lives and to bloom to their fullest capacity.”